-Disconnecting The Water Supply On The Inlet To Fill Valve
+Disconnecting The Water Supply On The Inlet To Fill the Valve

-Now you need to locate the brass or chrome back nut under the toilet cistern where the water inlet pipe joins the toilet fill valve thread now undo the water feed pipe to the toilet fill valve.
+Now you must locate the brass or chrome back nut under the toilet cistern where the water inlet pipe joins the toilet fill valve thread.
+Now undo the water feed pipe to the toilet fill valve.

-You will need to put a cloth around the copper pipe on the floor, if you can place a pot under the copper tube then do that, this is to catch any excess water.
+You must put a cloth around the copper pipe on the floor.
+If you can place a pot under the copper tube, then do that.
+This is to catch any excess water.

-Using a spanned now undo the retaining nut that holds the fill valve in place this will most likely be a plastic nut that is holding the fill valve onto the bottom of the toilet cistern, then remove the float valve from the toilet cistern.
+Using a spanned now undo the retaining nut that holds the fill valve in place, this will most likely be a plastic nut holding the fill valve onto the bottom of the toilet cistern, then remove the float valve from the toilet cistern.

-Using a small screwdriver or small blade, you will need to remove the red washer from the top of the copper pipe fitting this is called a fibre washer, if you don’t replace the fibre washer, you will get a leak.
+Using a small screwdriver or small blade, you will need to remove the red washer from the top of the copper pipe fitting this is called a fibre washer.
+You will get a leak if you don’t replace the fibre washer.